 Austin Healey 3000 MKII BT7 fully restored spring 2016.
 The car underwent a full ‘nut and bolt’ restoration to the highest standards.
 The customer tells us he is very pleased with our work and we are proud of the finished car.

 As an original North American export car, freshly imported to the UK prior to restoration this car represented a good restoration candidate with significantly less rust then UK cars.
 Despite this panel fit was poor and major repair and rust remedial work was required.
 This is a total numbers matching car.

-The car was totally stripped, the bare chassis shotblasted and all panels acid dipped to remove rust and contaminants.
+The car was totally stripped, the bare chassis shotblasted and all panels with tailored shot blast media to each surface utilised to remove rust and contaminants.
 The chassis required some repair, although there was no significant accident damage.
 To improve the ride, handling and the composure of the car.
 The chassis is painted separately to the body.

 Panel Repair/ Fitment & Paint